What Is The 2023 UEFA Super Cup Prize Money On Offer?

 What is the prize money for the UEFA Super Cup 2023?

-– The winners will be rewarded with around USD 5.5 million (MYR 25 million).
-The runners-up will receive around USD 4.1 million (MYR 18 million).
+– The winners will be rewarded with around USD 5.5 million (INR 45 crores).
+The runners-up will receive around USD 4.1 million (INR 33 crores).

 Where can I stream the UEFA Super Cup 2023?

-– Fans in Malaysia can live stream the UEFA Super Cup 2023 on beIN Sports, the official broadcaster for the region.
+– Fans in India can live stream the UEFA Super Cup 2023 on the Sony LIV application, the official broadcaster for the region.

 Which teams will be playing in the UEFA Super Cup 2023?